EdArdolino/EzConfig/README.md

 In Progress:
 1. Writing to crontab
 2. Input sanitization
-	1. New lines added to end of all files, making sure input stays separated
+	1. Added prints to alert the user of proper syntax, will be added full input sanatization soon